Seven Security Challenges in Cross-domain Multi-agent LLM Systems: Key Security Criteria in Cross-domain Multi-agent LLM Systems

 \para{(C2) Collusion Control:} Cooperation (i.e., constructive collusion) is the most crucial success factor of cross-domain multi-agent LLM activities.
-While agents may collude to find the most efficient machine-level approach to completing work, predicting the side effects in advance can be difficult, some of which could inadvertently cause physical harm that neither users nor people around them had intended~\cite{wu-etal-2024-shall}.
-Unfortunately, strictly banning all collusion among agents is improper because that can effectively ban cooperative activities as well.
+Agents may collude to optimize tasks, but predicting side effects is difficult, and some unintended actions could cause physical harm~\cite{wu-etal-2024-shall}.
+However, strictly banning all collusion is impractical, as it would also ban legitimate cooperation.
 Collusion between AI agents is a complex problem when the agents belong to different organizational or regulatory domains.
-Cross-domain groups operate under mismatched policies, data silos, and oversight authorities, so weaknesses that remain latent in a single-vendor sandbox can amplify once boundaries are crossed.
+Cross-domain groups operate under mismatched policies, data silos, and oversight, so weaknesses latent in one domain can amplify when boundaries are crossed.
 Even if each agent is locally aligned, two or more agents from separate owners can bargain, barter, or bribe each other in ways no single operator can fully audit.
-Unlike ``lab-scale'' multi-agent demos, real cross-domain deployments let one agent hold proprietary data while another controls an external actuator or payment rail, creating a split-knowledge cartel that current guardrails never see end-to-end. \revise{If a collusion enters a destructive phase, the agents could launch various stealthy attacks.
-For example, by using covert channels such as stenography~\cite{NEURIPS2024_861f7dad, lee2025prompt}, agents can hide codes inside innocuous chat and continue secret inter-domain activities unnoticed by human operators.}
+Unlike lab-scale demos, real cross-domain deployments can have one agent holding proprietary data while another controls an external actuator or payment system, creating a split-knowledge cartel that current guardrails cannot fully observe.
+If a collusion enters a destructive phase, the agents could launch various stealthy attacks.

+\para{Attack Example:} \revise{ a compromised procurement agent (Domain A) covertly coordinates with an inventory agent (Domain B) by varying the decimal precision of unit prices in routine purchase orders (e.g., $12.450$ vs. $12.45$) to encode a one-bit steganographic signal~\cite{NEURIPS2024_861f7dad, lee2025prompt} (i.e., hidden messages embedded in normal content).
+This signal tells Domain B when to overstate safety-stock levels, gradually inflating demand to benefit a third-party supplier.
+Each message individually passes format validation, and neither domain's auditor holds the combined view needed to correlate price-precision patterns with stock-level inflation.
+Reproducing the evidence requires cross-domain log access, which contractual or regulatory constraints may prohibit.}